sigrvn/cpman/README.md

 ## Todo

-* Add global hotkey to toggle cpman window
+* Add QSignalMapper and refactor